metalinked/laravel-defender/README.md

 ## 🔒 Global Protection (Recommended)

-> To ensure Defender can detect and block a wide range of suspicious and malicious access attempts—including requests to non-existent routes (like `/wp-admin`), brute force attacks, access from non-allowed countries, and risky login patterns—you should register all Defender middlewares as global middlewares:
+To ensure Defender can detect and block a wide range of suspicious and malicious access attempts—including requests to non-existent routes (such as `/wp-admin`, `/phpmyadmin`, `/xmlrpc.php`), brute force attacks, access from non-allowed countries, and risky login patterns, you should register all Defender middlewares as global middlewares:

->
-> - **IpLoggerMiddleware:** Logs all requests or only suspicious ones.
+- **IpLoggerMiddleware**: logs all requests or only suspicious ones.
-> - **AdvancedDetectionMiddleware:** Detects suspicious user-agents, common attack routes, and login attempts with common usernames.
+- **AdvancedDetectionMiddleware**: detects suspicious user-agents, common attack routes, and login attempts with common usernames.
-> - **BruteForceMiddleware:** Detects and blocks brute force attempts from the same IP.
+- **BruteForceMiddleware**: detects and blocks brute force attempts from the same IP.
-> - **CountryAccessMiddleware:** Allows or denies access based on country or IP whitelist/denylist.
+- **CountryAccessMiddleware**: allows or denies access based on country or IP whitelist/denylist.

->
-> Registering these middlewares globally ensures your application is protected against a broad spectrum of attacks, even on non-existent routes.
+Registering these middlewares globally ensures your application is protected against a broad spectrum of attacks, including those targeting non-existent or sensitive routes.

 ### For Laravel 11 or higher